UX STRAT Europe 2019: Moving beyond ‘innovation theatre’ to deliver measurable results

 Thank you UX Strat!

 All presentations from this year’s conference are available here.
-If you are interested in knowing more about UX Strategy, you can read more here, or listen/ to our interview series with leaders in UX Strategy.
+If you are interested in knowing more about UX Strategy, you can read more here, or listen/watch to our interview series with leaders in UX Strategy.

 Ensure you don't miss the next UX Strat event by following @uxstrat on Twitter.